-We have committed $5 million to create 7 works of national significance by Aboriginal and Torres Strait Islander artists to celebrate the First Peoples of Australia in our global city.
+We’re committed to creating works of national significance by Aboriginal and Torres Strait Islander artists and designers to celebrate the First Peoples of Australia in our global city.

 Ahead of the Anzac centenary in 2015, we unveiled a major artwork in Hyde Park to honour Aboriginal and Torres Strait Islander service men and women.

 Yininmadyemi (pronounced yinn-in-madj-amee), Thou didst let fall, by Aboriginal artist Tony Albert, features 4 1.5t bullets standing 7m tall and 3 fallen shells to represent the diggers who returned to Australia and the ones who lost their lives.
 The artwork was the third to be commissioned under the Eora Journey.

-Judy Watson’s proposal, bara, will be the fourth Eora Journey public artwork.
-Located on the Tarpeian Precinct Lawn above Dubbagullee (Bennelong Point), it will be a major new permanent artwork to celebrate the traditional custodians of Gadigal Country.
-The artwork is expected to be completed by early 2021.
+Judy Watson’s bara is the fourth Eora Journey public artwork.
+Located on the Tarpeian Precinct Lawn above Dubbagullee (Bennelong Point), it’s a major new permanent artwork that celebrates Eora Fisherwoman and the traditional custodians of Gadigal Country and the clans of the Eora Nation.

 In 2018, we engaged Aboriginal curator Emily McDaniel to provide recommendations for a storytelling harbour walk.
 Yananurala | Walking on Country is series of interconnected stories and artworks that will enliven the 9km Sydney harbour foreshore, from Pirrama (Pyrmont) to Wallamool (Woolloomooloo) and Bayingua (Garden Island).